-If the trust were treated as a partnership for U.S. Federal income tax purposes, whether because there are multiple owners of the trust certificates or because any class of debt issued by the trust were classified as equity, and if, in addition, any equity interest in the trust were treated as being traded on an established securities market or as being readily tradable on a secondary market (or the substantial equivalent thereof) within the meaning of the publicly traded partnership rules, the trust could be treated under those rules as a corporation for U.S. Federal income tax purposes.
-Even if equity interests in the trust were treated as so traded or readily tradable, the trust nevertheless would not be treated as a corporation if it satisfies the exception for treatment as a corporation that applies to a publicly traded partnership at least 90 percent of whose income is passive income, which generally includes interest income, within the meaning of the trust agreement and the indenture (and the related documents) and on the parties' assumed compliance with the terms of those documents, which are intended to prevent the equity interests in the trust from being treated as so traded or readily tradable, rather than on the exception relating to passive income.
+If the trust were treated as a partnership for U.S. Federal income tax purposes, whether because there are multiple owners of the trust certificates or because any class of debt issued by the trust is classified as equity, and if, in addition, any equity interest in the trust were treated as being traded on an established securities market or as being readily tradable on a secondary market (or the substantial equivalent thereof) within the meaning of the publicly traded partnership rules, the trust could be treated under those rules as a corporation for U.S. Federal income tax purposes.
+Even if equity interests in the trust were treated as so traded or readily tradable, the trust nevertheless would not be treated as a corporation if it satisfies the exception for treatment as a corporation that applies to a publicly traded partnership at least 90 percent of whose income is passive income, which generally includes interest income, within the meaning of the publicly traded partnership rules.
+However, the opinion of Greenberg Traurig LLP relies on the terms of the trust agreement and the indenture (and the related documents) and on the parties' assumed compliance with the terms of those documents, which are intended to prevent the equity interests in the trust from being treated as so traded or readily tradable, rather than on the exception relating to passive income.

 If the trust were taxable as a corporation for U.S. Federal income tax purposes, the trust would be subject to U.S. Federal corporate income tax on its taxable income, and possibly also to state and local corporate income or franchise tax.
-The taxable income of the trust would include all its income from the receivables, reduced possibly by interest expense on some or all of the notes.
+The taxable income of the trust would include all of its income from the receivables, reduced possibly by interest expense on some or all of the notes.
 Any corporate income tax imposed on the trust could materially reduce the cash available to the trust to make payments on the notes.
-Payments to the beneficial owners of notes generally would be treated as taxable dividends for U.S. Federal income tax purposes to the extent of the trust's earnings and profits, and any of those payments received by a Non-U.S. Holder could be subject to U.S. Federal withholding tax.
+Payments to the beneficial owners of notes that are not treated as indebtedness generally would be treated as taxable dividends for U.S. Federal income tax purposes to the extent of the trust's earnings and profits, and any of those payments received by a Non-U.S. Holder could be subject to U.S. Federal withholding tax.
 The trust will not make any election to be classified for U.S. Federal income tax purposes as a corporation.